Russian protest leader wins one battle, faces another

 Navalny's trial has attracted more international attention than any other in Russia since oil tycoon Mikhail Khodorkovsky was jailed in 2005 on tax evasion and fraud charges after falling out with Putin.

-Khodorkovsky's $40 billion (26.3 billion pounds) company Yukos was then carved up and sold off, mainly into state hands, and he was convicted of theft and money-laundering in a second trial in 2010.
+Khodorkovsky's $40 billion company Yukos was then carved up and sold off, mainly into state hands, and he was convicted of theft and money-laundering in a second trial in 2010.

 Tall and clean-cut, Navalny has captured the mood of urban youth disillusioned by Putin's long rule.